Michael Dease: Educator

-Dease had conducted master classes and workshops at universities and conservatories around the world, including the University of Costa Rica, Osaka University, Michigan State University, Augusta State University, Broward College, Simpson College, Scranton University, and Northeastern University.
+Dease has conducted masterclasses and workshops at universities and conservatories around the world, including at the University of Costa Rica, University of Osaka, Michigan State University, Augusta State University, Broward College, Simpson College, University of Scranton, and Northeastern University.

-Currently Dease holds the position of Associate Professor of Jazz Trombone at the Michigan State University College of Music.
+Dease currently holds the position of Associate Professor of Jazz Trombone at the Michigan State University College of Music.
 He has also held similar positions at Queens College, CUNY, and The New School for Jazz and Contemporary Music in New York City.

-Dease performs exclusively on Yamaha Trombones, and plays the YSL-891Z.
+Dease performs exclusively on Yamaha trombones and plays the YSL-891Z model.